Introduction

 The Kanban Board

-• Move tasks between columns to change their status
+- Move tasks between columns to update their status

-• Drag tasks between swimlanes to categorize them
+- Drag tasks between swimlanes to recategorise them

 Columns and Workflow Stages